SPS-SIPS/Connect.Deployment/README.md

 2. **Docker Compose**: This is typically included with Docker Desktop installations.
 If you're using Linux, you may need to install it separately.
 Follow the instructions on [Docker Compose's official documentation](https://docs.docker.com/compose/install/).
 3. **Git**: Ensure Git is installed to clone the repository.
 You can download it from [Git's official website](https://git-scm.com/downloads).
 4. **OpenSSL**: Required for generating self-signed certificates for HTTPS.
 Most Linux and macOS systems have it pre-installed.
 On Windows, you can get it from [OpenSSL for Windows](https://slproweb.com/products/Win32OpenSSL.html).
 5. **Environment Variables**: You will need to set up environment variables for your deployment.
-Create a `.env` file in the root directory of the project.
+Copy it from our `.env.example` file in the root directory of the project, and name it `.env`.
 6. **PKI Certificate from SPS**: You must request a PKI certificate from SPS, as it is always required to sign transactions.
 The self-signed certificate instructions below are for application deployment.

 ## Important Environment Variables